danielwolski/2D-World/README.md

 # Zoo-Game
-Game implemented in C++ based on OOP
+Consol game implemented in C++ based on OOP.
+Initially implemented as university project, here I am going to put a refurbished version of the project files.